irrevocablesake/Quasar/README.md

   <em>Textures</em>
 </p>

 Textures help us to add the intricacies to the materials, they are also an important part of material pipeline in Quasar.
-The reason being even solid colours are implemented as Textures to maintain uniformity.
+The reason being, even solid colours are implemented as Textures to maintain uniformity.

 There are 2 types of textures in the pipeline:
-- Procedural: Perlin Noise + Checkers
+- **Procedural:** Perlin Noise + Checkers
-- Image
+- **Image** Texture

 Like any other library, Textures are loaded as a separate entity, then attached to the material to be used during Rendering.
 One important thing for Image Textures is **UV** coordinates, which can either be loaded through GLB / GLTF or computed on the fly using **barycentric** coordinates